John A. Joyce: Personal life

 Joyce married Katie M., a clerk at the Treasury Department.
 She died in 1902.
 Joyce had three daughters, Katie Darling (died 1886), Florence and Libby.
-Joyce was a Freemason.
+Joyce was a Freemason – a member of Columbia Lodge No. 3 in Washington, D.C.
 He was often referred to as the "poet of Washington".

 Later in life, Joyce was friends with Champ Clark who grew up near his boyhood home in Kentucky.

 Joyce lived at 3238 R St. NW in Washington, D.C.
 Joyce died at Providence Hospital in Washington, D.C., on January 18, 1915.
 He erected a monument of himself at Oak Hill Cemetery in Washington, D.C.
 He is buried there.